ohlerlab/Riboseq_Pipeline/README.md

 ### Initial configuration

-1. Edit [sample_config.tsv](/README.md#sample_config.tsv) in the folder `/RiboSeq/src/` to point it to your fastq files (zipped or unzipped) with the appropriate parameters.
+1. Edit [sample_config.csv](/README.md#sample_config.csv) in the folder `/Riboseq_Pipeline/config/` to point it to your fastq files (zipped or unzipped) with the appropriate parameters.

 2. Edit [config.yaml.](/README.md#config.yaml) This is where you put in for example, the path to annotation, genome sequence, etc.

-3. Dry run of the pipeline
+3. Do a dry run of the pipeline
     Make and enter a pipeline directory:
     ```
-    cd /YourProjectFolder/Riboseq_pipeline
+    mkdir pipeline
-    mkdir pipeline;cd pipeline
+    cd pipeline
     ```
     Make a link to the snakefile:
     -> calling this Snakefile doesn't work in a docker container